Backbase/backbase.github.io/content/posts/2024/06/19/cisco-appdynamics/post.md

 Organizations face several challenges in managing the performance and reliability of their applications such as to name a few :

-- **Visibility Issues:** Lack of comprehensive visibility into the entire application stack, making it difficult to monitor performance across different layers (e.g., frontend, backend, database, infrastructure).
+- **Visibility Issues:** Lack of comprehensive visibility into the entire application stack, making it difficult to monitor performance across different layers (For example: frontend, backend, database, infrastructure).

 - **Performance Degradation:** Unidentified bottlenecks and performance issues leading to slow response times, errors, and downtime, adversely affecting user experience and business operations.